ddrummond/HPOlib/benchmarks/flf/README.md

 Set up your environment before running experiments:
 ===================================================
-Instructions taken from: https://github.com/automl/HPOlib/blob/master/INSTALL.md cd ~/dev virtualenv virtualHPOlib source virtualHPOlib/bin/activate export PYTHONPATH=/home/ddrummond/PycharmProjects/tutorials/src/:$PYTHONPATH
+Instructions taken from: https://github.com/automl/HPOlib/blob/master/INSTALL.md

+Set up your Environment (do this for every session): cd ~/dev virtualenv virtualHPOlib source virtualHPOlib/bin/activate export PYTHONPATH=/home/ddrummond/PycharmProjects/tutorials/src/:$PYTHONPATH export EXPERIMENT_HOME=/home/ddrummond/PycharmProjects  (set this to where you checked out the target project you want to optimize)

+If the system has never been setup before, run the install scripts:

 Convert config search spaces:
 ----------------------------------